nabin01/nbook/Virtualization/VirtualBox/VB_04_PostInstall_Ubuntu_on_VirtualBox.md

----
-layout: post
-title: "How to install Ubuntu on VirtualBox: Post installation guide"
+# How to install Ubuntu on VirtualBox: Post installation guide
-date: 2022-05-24 18:10:02 +0545
-categories: virtualization
----

-If you stumbled here first, see [here]({% post_url 2022-05-24-install-ubuntu-on-virtualbox %}) to install Ubuntu inside VirtualBox.

-This tutorial can also be used for other guest machines.
+This tutorial assumes that you have a guest machine installed in your VirtualBox.
+It can also be used for other guest machines.
 By the end of this tutorial, you will have done the following things:

 1. Enable Auto Resize guest display as the window size changes.
 2. Create a shared folder between your host and guest.